CtrlK

 Distinctiveness Conflict Risk

-Clear niche focused specifically on Jira issue management.
-The mention of 'Jira' and specific issue types (Stories, Tasks, Bugs, Epics) creates distinct triggers unlikely to conflict with other skills.
+Clearly scoped to Jira issue management with specific issue types and operations.
+The mention of 'Jira' and specific issue types like Stories, Tasks, Bugs, Epics creates a distinct niche unlikely to conflict with other skills.

 3 / 3